paweljakubas/j-data-analysis/chapters/inverted-table.md

 └─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘
 ```

 So we first made customized tenor grouping, ending up with two groups `1Y-10Y` and `1Y-5Y`, ie. overlapping groups.
-Then withing each group
+Then within each tenor group
 we grouped by `weekno`.
-Hence we attained nontrivial 2 layer groupping with which we can work further.
-We can once again further group by
+Hence we attained nontrivial 2 layer grouping with which we can work further.
+We can once further apply group by,
-, for example by `country` or calculate aggregate within six subgroups.
+for example, by `country` or calculate aggregate within six subgroups (like below).
 ```j
    tenorWeeknoGrouping=: left transformTable tenorGrouping (0{tenorWeeknoGrouping) ,: 0 ]F:. {{ <('count'; <(nrows`'')) transformTable >1{,>> x}} 1{tenorWeeknoGrouping